yichengxia/Penn-CIS550/README.md

 1. Port already in use: `lsof -i tcp:<port>`, then `kill -9 <PID>`
 2. Nodemon app crashed: `pkill -f nodemon`, then restart server
+3. Node.js Error: connect ECONNREFUSED: make sure installed node version is `14.17.6`, as the app may not be compatible with newer versions

 ### 7. Debug